family dispute arbitration in Richfield, Pennsylvania 17086

 In the quiet township of Richfield, Pennsylvania 17086, a family dispute that had simmered for years finally reached arbitration in late 2023.
 The Miller siblings — David, Karen, and James — found themselves at an impasse over the future of their late father’s 150-acre farm, a property valued at approximately $850,000.

-Following the passing of their father, Robert Miller, in early 2021, the siblings agreed to keep the farm in the family.
+Following the passing of their father, the claimant, in early 2021, the siblings agreed to keep the farm in the family.
 However, differing visions quickly fractured their unity.
 David, the eldest and a lifelong resident of Richfield, wanted to maintain the farm as a working dairy operation, believing it to be the family's legacy.
 Karen, who lived in Pittsburgh and had pursued a career in finance, pushed to sell the land and divide the proceeds.
 James, the youngest, was conflicted but leaned towards selling, citing financial pressures he faced after a recent job loss.

 Initial negotiations were tense but amicable, lasting over a year.
 However, by October 2023, talks broke down completely when Karen offered to buy out her brothers for $300,000 each — an amount David and James felt undervalued the property.
 The arbitration began in November before retired judge Melanie Cortez, serving as the arbitrator.